How Long Do You Need To Stay Out Of The House After A Bug Bomb? (Greenville Exterminators)

 If you opt to do the fogging on your own, be sure to check the label of the product you are using as this is one of the information they will include as part of safety precautions.
 If you want to contact a pest control service to help you instead to get this done though, they should tell you how long you should wait before going back to the house after fogging.

 When properly done, pesticides or total release foggers can prove to be an effective pest solution.
 For those who are not familiar or who are thinking of trying this at home, there are safety precautions to take note of for an effective and at the same time, safe pest control.

-- Keep away any pesticides from flammable or ignition sources – Do not place them near the stove, spark from electrical appliances that go on and off, and cigarettes.
+Keep away any pesticides from flammable or ignition sources - Do not place them near the stove, spark from electrical appliances that go on and off, or cigarettes.

 While there are different approaches to eliminate pests, it is still best to prevent them from coming so you do not have to deal with them at all.
 Preventing pests is not a hard task.
 In fact, this is a much better thing to do than getting rid of them.

 Most pests get attracted if there are sources of food and water in a specific area.
 These are something you surely have at home.
 Store your food such as chips and cookies in airtight containers so pests will not be able to reach them.
 Avoid leaving them in boxes, food such as cereals and oats, as pests can easily chew or destroy these things.
 If you have any foods left, better to store them in the fridge if you still intend to eat them after.

 Throw any fruits or vegetables that are starting to get rotten.
 Do not leave dirty dishes in the sink.
 Wipe food spills and crumbs so pests such as rodents, roaches, ants, and flies will not attract them.